 Psychologically, this approach leverages the Endowed Progress Effect.
 Once customers feel like they’re making progress towards a goal (like hitting the next discount tier), they’re more likely to finish the task.
 The result?
 The more they buy, the more they save—and everyone walks away happy.

-How to Implement Tiered Discounts: Step-by-Step
+How to Implement Tiered Discount Structure: Step-by-Step

 Getting tiered discounts right is like baking a cake—stick to the recipe, and you’ll create something sweet for everyone.
 Here’s how to craft a winning strategy: